iijj22gg/Internet-Time-Display/README.md

 # Internet-Time-Display
-Discord bot that dzisplays the current Swatch Internet Time (.beat) as a status.
+Discord bot that displays the current Swatch Internet Time (.beat) as a status.